Advice to New Authors

 The advice?
 If you have time for nothing else, put up a nice, basic website or an informative blog.
 One single place where readers can get news and updates about you and your books.
 Keep it updated and easy to navigate.
 If you want both a blog and a website, ideally they will be connected in some way so that when a reader visits your website they can easily find your blog and vice versa.
-What makes a website so important is ownership.
+What makes a website so important is ownership of your content.
 You don’t own your social media profiles, which means you have a lot less control than you’ll ever realize, and you can be shut down at any time.

 4. If you're not having fun, neither are they.
 At some point in your writing career you might write a book that isn't easy to write.
 For whatever reason, you aren't having fun.
 You love the story and the characters, but something is "off."
 Perhaps you have a lot going on in your personal life.
 Perhaps work keeps you occupied and when you have time to write you're too tired to be excited.
 It may turn out to be your best book, or your worst book, and when it's published you may wish you had waited.